From Drinking Philosophers to Asynchronous Path-Following Robots: Related Work

 \section{Related Work}

-{Multi-robot path plannnig deals with the problem of planning a collection of paths that take a set of robots from their initial position to a goal location without collisions.
-In this paper, we focus on the type of MRPP problems where the workspace is partitioned into a set of discrete cells, each of which can hold at most one robot, and time is discretized.
+{Multi-robot path planning deals with the problem of planning a collection of paths that take a set of robots from their initial position to a goal location without collisions.
+In this paper, we consider the type of problems where the workspace is partitioned into a set of discrete cells, each of which can hold at most one robot, and time is discretized.
 Most of the research in this field have been focused on finding optimal or suboptimal paths that minimize either the makespan (last arrival time) or the flowtime (sum of all arrival times) \cite{felner2017search,stern2019multi, yu2016optimal}.
 These methods require the duration of each actions to be fixed to show optimality.
 In real-life, however, robots cannot execute their paths perfectly.
 They might move slower or faster than intended due to various factors, such as low battery levels, calibration errors and other failures.
 Methods that deal with such uncertainties, which might lead to collisions or deadlocks if not handled properly, can be divided into two main groups.

 In the first group, robots are allowed to replan their paths at run-time \cite{panagou2014motion, csenbacslar2019robust, van2011reciprocal}.
 In this case, simpler path planning algorithms can be used, leaving the burden of collision avoidance to the run-time controllers.
 However, this approach might lead to deadlocks in densely crowded environments.
 Moreover, when the specifications are complex, changing paths might even lead to violations of the specifications.
 Therefore, replanning paths on run-time is not always feasible.
 Alternatively, collisions and deadlocks can be avoided without needing to replan on run-time \cite{desai2017drona, ma2017multi, reveliotis2008conflict, roszkowska2013distributed, sahin2018multirobot, zhou2018distributed,zhou2020distributed}.
 For instance, if the synchronization errors can be bounded, \cite{desai2017drona} and \cite{sahin2018multirobot} show how to synthesize paths that are collision and deadlock-free.
-This is achieved by overestimating the positions of robots and treating them moving obstacles.
+This is achieved by overestimating the positions of robots and treating them as moving obstacles.
 However, this is a conservative approach as the burden of collision and deadlock avoidance is moved to the offline planning part.